Do engineers use Excel? Yes! Engineers deal with tons of data and equations, and Excel is the tool for managing and

-Keep in mind, a lot of software is a string of equations and algorithms.
-So, why not recreate what you want when the existing programs aren’t good enough?
+At the end of the day, engineering software is a string of equations and algorithms.
+So, why not recreate what you exactly want, when existing programs don’t cut it?

 - Expand the scope of a calculation

 - Add more variables to a calculation

-- More deeply investigate calculated values as I have access to the code
+- More deeply investigate calculated values, as you have access to the code